 Arts Council England, Public Health (Merton); Alexandra Palace, Surrey Arts.

 Alexandra Palace; Merton Arts Space; Merton Council; Public Health (Merton); Dementia Action Alliance; Dementia Pathfinders; St George’s NHS; Created Out of Mind at Wellcome; University of Roehampton; Bergen International Festival; Red Cross Bergen; University of Bergen; South West Yorkshire NHS; LGBTQ Music Study Group; Yorkshire Dance, Surrey Arts, Dance 21.

 Research publications emerging from the Moving Kinship project:

 Allegranti, B. (2019) ‘Moving Kinship: Between Choreography, Performance and the More-Than-Human’.
-In Prickett, S, and Thomas, H. The Routledge Handbook for Dance Studies.
+In Prickett, S, and Thomas, H. The Routledge Companion to Dance Studies.
 London: Routledge.

 Allegranti, B. (2020) ‘Dancing Activism: Choreographing the Material With/in Dementia.
 In Chaiklin, S. and Wengrower, H. Dance Movement Therapy and the Creative Process: International perspectives.
 New York: Routledge.